-When shopping for a rangefinder, budget should not only be your consideration.
-There are other factors that you will have to consider such as the ease of use, size/weight, and accuracy.
+When shopping for a rangefinder, the budget should not only be your consideration.
+There are other factors that you will have to consider such as ease of use, size/weight, and accuracy.

 I’ve picked these five rangefinders because all of them are easy to use and handy.
-There are a few models in this list which aren’t really accurate, but you could get more accurate results with them if you practice operating them more frequently.
+There are a few models in this list that aren’t really accurate, but you could get more accurate results with them if you practice operating them more frequently.